Attention#

 Matrix notation is written as:

-We use the same general notation for vectors, the following is a row vector of length, \(c\),
+We use the same general notation for vectors, the following is a row vector of with \(c\) elements,

-and the following is a column vector of length, \(r\),
+and the following is a column vector with \(r\) elements,

 For matrix multiplication,